inasafe/inasafe-doc/docs/source/training/socialisation/other_hazards.rst

 **Learning Objectives:**

-* Run |project_name| with other hazards, specifically volcanoes, earthquakes, and tsunamis
+* Run |project_name| with other hazards, specifically volcanoes, earthquakes and tsunamis
 * Run a volcano scenario in |project_name| using a vent location
 * Run an earthquake scenario in |project_name| using a shakemap